DataTalksClub/datatalksclub.github.io/slack/guidelines.md

 * `#general` — for general discussions
 * `#shameless-promotion` — for promoting your work (see the promotion section for more information about promoting your work)

-You can also join other channels:
+Other channels:

 *   `#book-of-the-week` – to talk about books with book authors (check the [books page](https://datatalks.club/books.html) for more information)
-*   `#career` – for career discussions (switching from one role to something data-related, being better at work, etc)
+*   `#career-questions` – for career discussions (switching from one role to something data-related, being better at work, etc)
 *   `#datascience` – for talking about data science, machine learning, algorithms, training process, and ml-related libraries
 *   `#engineering` – for discussing the engineering aspects of data science: data engineering, ML engineering, MLOps, and so on
 *   `#events` – to talk about events (not just our events, but events in other communities as well)
-*   `#process` – how to organize our work
-*   `#projects` – to discuss your side projects, find collaborators or do something together
 *   `#jobs` – for jobs
-*   `#ai-memes-for-ai-peeps` – for pictures and memes
 *   `#random` – for chit-chat about pretty much anything

 This is not a complete list of channels.
 To check the list of all the available channels, use this: [https://slack.com/intl/en-de/help/articles/205239967-Join-a-channel](https://slack.com/intl/en-de/help/articles/205239967-Join-a-channel)

-Try to use channels when possible.
-For example, instead of using #general for asking a question about machine learning, use #datascience.

 ## Promotion